1st Trimester

 Many couples feel comfortable announcing their pregnancy after the 12-week scan.
 Consider how and when you want to share your news with family, friends, and your employer.
 Remember you have employment rights during pregnancy in the UK, and should inform your employer by week 25 at the latest.

-You may need to start thinking about maternity clothes soon.
+You may need to start thinking about maternity clothes.
 Your regular clothes might feel uncomfortable around the waist.
-Consider investing in a few basic pieces that can grow with you - stretchy waistbands and flowing tops are your friends!
+Consider investing in a few basic pieces that can grow with you.
+Stretchy waistbands and flowing tops are your friends.

 • Heavy vaginal bleeding or passing clots